PROJECT GASTRONOMIA IS SET TO EXPLORE DYNAMICS THROUGHOUT THE FOOD SUPPLY CHAIN WITH A SINGLE QUESTION IN MIND:

 THE BACKGROUND AND END GOAL

-Project Gastronomia is a multilateral collaborative initiative established by the Basque Culinary Centre in San Sebastian, Spain.
+Project Gastronomia is a multilateral collaborative initiative led by the Basque Culinary Centre in San Sebastian, Spain.
 The aim of this project is to use food as a vehicle for change, by expanding the definition of gastronomy to encompass a broader and more accurate reflection of its importance in society.
 The project relies on multi disciplinary collaboration and knowledge sharing to take collective responsibility to define positive and sustainable measures towards the construction of the gastronomy and food systems of 2050.
 The initiative is often nurtured by its many collaborators and keeps an open invitation to all ‘eaters’ and change-makers from small to big scale.
 The approach will be to:

 1 Develop a holistic understanding, and systems thinking approach to gastronomy.